ELSA-lab-p-d/wp3-demo/researcher/algorithms/v6-logistic-regression-py/README.md

 # Federated Logistic Regression (ELSA Task 3.3)

-This repository contains a federated logistic regression implementation using the **vantage6** framework, together with a Jupyter Notebook that demonstrates how early-warning analyses can be performed without sharing raw data.
+This repository contains a federated logistic regression implementation built on the vantage6 framework, together with a Jupyter Notebook that demonstrates how early-warning (vroegsignalering) analyses can be performed across multiple data environments without sharing or centralising raw individual-level data.

+The notebook illustrates how statistical models can be estimated jointly using distributed data from different parties, while preserving data separation and governance constraints.

-The current version works **entirely with synthetic data** and is intended for experimentation and demonstration purposes.
+The current version works entirely with synthetic data and is intended for experimentation, validation of the federated workflow, and demonstration of analytical feasibility.
 ---

 ## Requirements